Bamboo Forum

 I would appreciate any answer that you could provide.

 Bamboo charcoal can be made from any woody bamboo species as it is often produced from waste materials (branches, roots, imperfect culms).
-Personally I think it is better to chose the bamboo species according to your furniture needs and make charcoal as a by-product, because furniture will give a higher financial return than charcoal (especially for smaller plantation projects).
+Personally I think it is better to chose the bamboo species according to your furniture needs and make charcoal as a by-product because furniture will give a higher financial return than charcoal (especially for smaller plantation projects).
+Attached also a video where you can see the production process of bamboo charcoal and bamboo gasification.

 Growing Edible Bamboo in Cold Areas